 Hellenic Fellowship

-Τhe Hellenic Ministry of Education and Religious Affairs supports the appointment of one Greek recent graduate in the context of EUI’s Max Weber postdoctoral programme for the academic year 2023-24. Τhe scholarship will be awarded by I.K.Y.
-(Greek State Scholarships Foundation) in collaboration with EUI.
+Τhe Hellenic Ministry of Education and Religious Affairs supports the appointment of one Greek recent graduate in the context of EUI’s Max Weber postdoctoral programme for the academic year 2026-27. Τhe scholarship will be awarded by I.K.Y.
+(Greek State Scholarships Foundation) in collaboration with the EUI.
 Candidates shall submit their applications and requested documents through the EUI’s Online Application Form in compliance with the EUI’s application procedures and deadlines.
 Candidates shall also submit to I.K.Y. a copy of their application along with requested documents in compliance with I.K.Y.’s application procedures and deadlines.
 Applicants must meet both EUI’s and I.K.Y.’s eligibility criteria.
 The selection shall be made by the EUI in accordance with Max Weber postdoctoral programme selection procedure.
-Before proceeding with the submission of application, please read carefully the relevant call of I.K.Y.
+Before proceeding with the submission of an application, please read carefully the relevant call of I.K.Y.
 (Greek State Scholarships Foundation).

 Polish Max Weber Fellowship

-The Slovene Scholarship, Development, Disability and Maintenance Fund of the Republic of Slovenia awards a post-doctoral fellowship for the academic year 2023-24.
-The fellowship is available to Slovenian candidates who have received a doctorate within the last five years.
+The Slovene Scholarship, Development, Disability and Maintenance Fund of the Republic of Slovenia awards a post-doctoral fellowship to candidates who are Slovenian Citizens with residence in Slovenia and have received a doctorate within the last five years.
+The funding is based on the rules outlined in the General Terms and Conditions of the Public Scholarship, Development, Disability, and Maintenance Fund of the Republic of Slovenia.
 The selected candidate will participate in the Max Weber Programme.